USER MANUAL 65UF7769 LG

 right direction.
 If the module is not inserted properly, this can cause damage to the TV and the PCMCIA card slot.

-connected, please contact to the Terrestrial/Cable/Satellite Service Operator.
+connected, please contact the Terrestrial/Cable/Satellite Service Operator.

 USB connection